 Vulcan II 3D Printer

 When ICON first approached us with their idea of a 3D printer that could build homes they were a company of three with an unprecedented goal.
 Not to turn down a challenge, we designed and built the Vulcan I printer and helped them print the first permitted 3D printed home in the country in early 2018.
-Roughly nine months from when we first began working with Icon they were wrapping up a $9 million investment round and we broke ground on the second iteration of the printer.
+Roughly nine months from when we first began working with Icon they were wrapping up a $9 million investment round and we broke ground on the second iteration of the printer, the Vulcan II.

 The Vulcan I was really a proof of concept, showing the world that a house could be built quickly and cheaply using 3D printing technology.
 The Vulcan II needed to be able to actually go out into the world and print multiple homes in a variety of conditions.
 As we developed the architecture for Vulcan II, priority was given to improving the material delivery system (MDS).
 Concrete is an inherently finicky material to work with and the original design had multiple points of possible failure.
 We moved the heavy mass of about-to-be-printed concrete off of the extruder nozzle and streamlined the rest of the MDS to be more reliable.
 Much of the insight into what to improve came from our team being onsite and working directly with Icon during that first home print.